A Look At My Psygnosis Amiga Collection

 My opinion about it is that this is a Cannon Fodder copy and it ain’t a good one either, well at least if you compare it with Cannon Fodder of course.

-The graphics was certainly one of the worst things about this game, looked bad back then and still do today.
+The graphics were certainly one of the worst things about this game; they looked bad back then and still do today.

 Triad Volume 2 Compilation. – In-House/DMA.
 1989.